dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-application-discovery.md

 MySQL Versions __[here](https://docs.microsoft.com/en-us/azure/mysql/concepts-supported-versions){:target="_blank"}__.

-At this point you will need to address the architectural issue with the above where you have a database residing on an app server.
+If you have architectures like the one above you should - i.e. where you have 2 different roles on the same server(s) - then you should aim to split them out.

-Other considerations are:
+Some other considerations are:

 1. Is there a simplification agenda i.e. reducing the number of disparate technologies being used?
 If this is the case then you may be moving to a single database technology.